Gastove/gastove.github.com/content/posts/2013/09/24/2013-09-24_full_stack_data_science_visualization.md

 Summary:
 status: draft

 I work in idiosyncratic ways.
 Truthfully, it's not something I've done on purpose.
-In my career so far, the weird way has often also been the way I could get what I want to get done the fastest. _Exemplus gratis_: when I realized a need to access data in a data warehouse hosted by my company's parent company, I had roughly these choices:
+In my career so far, the hack-y way has often also been the way I could get what I want to get done the fastest. _Exemplus gratis_: when I realized a need to access data in a data warehouse hosted by my company's parent company, I had roughly these choices:

 1. Be told, very firmly, I was doing it wrong.
 2. Be told what I needed to do was pretty much impossible without a Windows machine[^win].
-3. Teach my R server how to spin up a tiny JVM, load in the JDBC drivers for the data warehouse in question, and use R as my Netezza frontend, by way of emacs.
+3. Teach my R server how to spin up a tiny JVM, load in the JDBC drivers for the data warehouse in question, and use R as my database front-end..

 So obviously I went with number three; I always go with number three.
 Any time I'm told "that can't be done" or "we'll need to get the budget for more resources" or "you can't get there from here!", I have this one-two punch of pathological disbelief and obstinate, defiant "Oh yeah, watch me!"
 The upside is my reputation for Getting Tricky Crap Done.
 The downside is... well.